 Yes.
 It is.
 While this may sound like a simplistic answer, you know it's true.
-Every home in Chandler is at risk for carpenter ants.
+Every home in Texas is at risk for carpenter ants.
 You've probably seen carpenter ants around or inside your home.
 They are the large black ants that have a single node between the abdomen and the thorax.
 They are quite common.
 But there are some factors that can put your home at greater risk for carpenter ant damage.
 Here's what you need to know.

 Reasons Carpenter Ants Come Into Your Yard

 There are many reasons carpenter ants will come into your yard.
 Some of the conditions that attract them can be altered or removed to reduce carpenter ant attraction.
 Some examples are: